benbalter/benbalter.github.com/_posts/2014-10-08-why-government-contractors-should-embrace-open-source.md

 Open source eliminates that overhead by facilitating the free-flow of information.
 Found a bug?
 Submit an issue describing what you see.
 Want to know the status of a particular feature?
 Subscribe to the pull request.
 All of a sudden the agency has day-to-day visibility into the project's status, and does so at no additional cost to the contractor.
 In fact, project managers are often freed from serving as an interface to the client, and can concentrate on higher-level tasks like delivering the best software possible.

-By unshackling project information from costly corporate chanels, open source streamlines interactions between agency and contractor, ensuring project status is communicated cleanly, efficiently, and without the need for duplication of efforts.
+By unshackling project information from costly corporate channels, open source streamlines interactions between agency and contractor, ensuring project status is communicated cleanly, efficiently, and without the need for duplication of efforts.

 ### 7. Internal efficiency

 Open source software is developed by teams rarely in the same place at the same time, rarely working on the same thing at the same time, rarely with fully aligned interests, and despite this complexity, consistently delivers higher quality software than its purpose-built and proprietary counterparts.
-It's the story of Wikipedia versus Encycleopedia Britannica.
+It's the story of Wikipedia versus Encyclopedia Britannica.

 Adopting open-source workflows, even if the code itself is never made public, can be a force multiplier for teams, allowing them to shed bureaucratic cruft and adopt leaner, more agile workflows.
 While it's certainly possible to publish code developed under a waterfall approach, the decentralized nature of open source, absent a centralized planning authority, almost necessitates iterative development.